Dynamic Painting

 Where Most Painting Jobs Actually Fail

-1️⃣ Skipped Surface Repairs
+1. Skipped Surface Repairs

-Typical repair problems include:
+Typical repair issues include

 • Nail holes